mikeal/block-box/README.md

 produced from those blocks in that order is **still fully determinsitic**.

 That's why we'll start with a fully deterministic encoding.

+Since the HEADER is included in the MULTIHASH form these addresses offer fast seeking into the DIGEST for lookups and inclusion checks.

 ## `deterministic-block-box`